The Overlanders (band)

 The Overlanders were a British music group active during the 1960s.
+They had a UK number-one hit single in 1966 with a cover of the Beatles song "Michelle".

 Career

 Originally playing folk songs, the band found success hard to come by during the beat era and so converted to a more mainstream sound.
 In 1964, they had a regional hit in the Chicago area of the United States, and in Australia, with a cover of "Don't It Make You Feel Good", a song written and recorded by The Shadows in UK.
 That same year, their rendition of Chad Stuart's "Yesterday's Gone" received much airplay in the US and became a minor hit.

-Although they released twelve singles on the Pye record label between 1963 and 1966, the Overlanders' only British hit was a cover version of the Beatles' "Michelle".
-It reached number 1 on the Record Retailer chart (subsequently the UK Singles Chart) in January 1966 and beat off a rival recording by David and Jonathan, whose version was produced by George Martin and featured arrangements by Tony Hatch.
+Although they released twelve singles on the Pye record label between 1963 and 1966, the Overlanders' only British hit was a cover version of the Beatles' "Michelle", featuring arrangements by Tony Hatch.
+It reached number one in the UK Singles Chart in January 1966 just a few weeks after it appeared on the Beatles' Rubber Soul album and beat off a rival recording by David and Jonathan, whose version was produced by George Martin.